N-Dave-08/SQL-Everyday/level-02-data-manipulation/lesson-02-data-types-constraints.md

 );
 ```

-**Note**: CHECK constraints are supported in PostgreSQL and SQL Server, but have limited support in SQLite and MySQL.
+**Note**: CHECK constraints are fully supported in PostgreSQL and enforce data validation rules at the database level.

 ### DEFAULT